openmc-dev/openmc/docs/source/io_formats/settings.rst

     *Default*: None

-  :serialization:
+  :parameters:
-    If this attribute is given, it indicates that the source is to be instantiated from an externally compiled source function, with parameters defined by a serialized form of the source.
-The serialized source will be read from a file in the location provided by this attribute.
-In this case, the ``sample_source()`` function must take as input an additional character array containing the serialization that OpenMC will have read from the provided file.
+    If this attribute is given, it indicates that the source is to be instantiated from an externally compiled source function, with parameters defined by the string provided in this attribute.
+In this case, the ``sample_source()`` function must take as input an additional character array containing the serialization that OpenMC will have read from this attribute.
 If the library attribute is not provided then this attribute will be ignored.
 More documentation on how to build serialized sources can be found in :ref:`serialized_custom_source`.